Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-\begin{proposition} Let $(\Omega, E; G, M)$ be a VB-groupoid with VB-algebroid $(W, E; A, M)$.
-The Lie functor maps infinitesimal automorphisms of $\Omega$ to infinitesimal automorphisms of $W$.
-If, additionally, $\Omega$ is source simply connected then any infinitesimal automorphism of $W$ integrates to a (necessarily unique) infinitesimal automorphism of $\Omega$.
-In particular, there is a one-to-one correspondence between multiplicative derivations of $\Omega $ and IM derivations of $W $. \end{proposition} We conclude this subsection presenting an alternative description of IM derivations of a VB-algebroid in the same spirit as the algebraic description of IM vector fields on a Lie algebroid provided by Lie algebroid derivations.
-We begin with the following

-\begin{remark} Let $G \rightrightarrows M$ be a Lie groupoid with Lie algebroid $A \to M$.
+\begin{proposition} Let $(\mathcal W \rightrightarrows E; G \rightrightarrows M)$ be a VB-groupoid with VB-algebroid $(W \Rightarrow E; A \Rightarrow M)$.
+The Lie functor maps infinitesimal automorphisms of $\mathcal W$ to infinitesimal automorphisms of $W$.
+If, additionally, $\mathcal W$ is source simply connected, then any infinitesimal automorphism of $W$ integrates to a unique infinitesimal automorphism of $\mathcal W$.
+In particular, there is a one-to-one correspondence between multiplicative derivations of $\mathcal W $ and IM derivations of $W $. \end{proposition} We conclude this subsection presenting an alternative description of IM derivations of a VB-algebroid in the same spirit as the algebraic description of IM vector fields on a Lie algebroid provided by Lie algebroid derivations. \begin{remark} Let $G \rightrightarrows M$ be a Lie groupoid with Lie algebroid $A \Rightarrow M$.
 The Lie functor maps a multiplicative vector field $X_G$ on $G$ to an IM vector field $X_A$ on $A$.
-In its turn $X_A$ corresponds to a Lie algebroid derivation $\delta_A$ of $A$.
-It has been shown in~\cite[Theorem 3.9]{Mackenzie1997} that for every right invariant vector field $Y$ on $G$, $[X_G, Y]$ is a right invariant vector field and, more important, $X_G$ and $\delta_A$ are related by the following formula:
+In its turn $X_A$ corresponds to a Lie algebroid derivation $\Delta_A$ of $A$.
+It has been shown in~\cite[Theorem 3.9]{Mackenzie1997} that for every right invariant vector field $Y$ on $G$, $[X_G, Y]$ is a right invariant vector field and, more importantly, $X_G$ and $\Delta_A$ are related by the following formula:

-for all $a\in\Gamma(A)$. \end{remark} Now, let $(W, E; A, M)$ be a VB-algebroid, and let $X_W$ be an infinitesimal automorphism of it.
-The horizontal derivation $\Delta_{W,E}$ corresponding to $X_W$ is a derivation of the Lie algebroid $W \to E$.
-We want to provide an alternative description of those derivations of $W \to E$ that arise in this way.
+for all $a\in\Gamma(A)$. \end{remark} Now, let $(W \Rightarrow E; A \Rightarrow M)$ be a VB-algebroid, and let $X_W$ be an infinitesimal automorphism of it.
+The horizontal derivation $\Delta_{W,E}$ corresponding to $X_W$ is a Lie algebroid derivation of $W \Rightarrow E$.
+We want to provide an alternative description of those Lie algebroid derivations of $W \Rightarrow E$ that arise in this way.
 In order to do this, we need to recall some extra features of VB-algebroids.